quintype/malibu/tutorial/custom-cache-ttl.md

 #### How to override  s-maxage value in Upstream Quintype Routes

-For overriding the s-maxage value for upstream routes(sketches routes),  set `upstreamRoutesSmaxage: 900` under publisher in publisher.yml config file that comes from BlackKnight or pass it from the app level.
+For overriding the s-maxage value for upstream routes(sketches routes),  set `upstreamRoutesSmaxage:  <value>` under publisher in publisher.yml config file that comes from BlackKnight or pass it from the app level.
 By default, the s-maxage value  will be the same as how it's set in sketches.

 - Make sure [@quintype/framework](https://www.npmjs.com/package/@quintype/framework) version is `5.0.5` or higher

 How to pass it from Black Knight

-Go to Black Knight  `/app/config/publisher.yml`,  add `upstreamRoutesSmaxage: 900` under `publisher`.
+Go to Black Knight  `/app/config/publisher.yml`,  add `upstreamRoutesSmaxage:  <value>` under `publisher`.
 Example :

 ```js